Ali-Huseynov/Python/README.md

 # Bina.az
-Link to model performance: ( if it gives error , just refresh it twice) http://mlbina.herokuapp.com/
+Link to model performance: ( if it gives error , just refresh it) http://mlbina.herokuapp.com/